 Marie Grace Brown (Ph.D.
-University of Pennsylvania, 2012) is a cultural historian of the Modern Middle East with a special interest in questions of gender, empire, and the body as historical text.
+University of Pennsylvania) is a cultural historian of the Modern Middle East with a special interest in questions of intimacy, gender, empire, and the body as historical text.

 Her award-winning book, Khartoum at Night: Fashion and Body Politics in Imperial Sudan (Stanford University Press, 2017), traces gestures, intimacies, and adornment to give a history of northern Sudanese women’s lives under imperial rule.
 It argues that Sudanese women used their bodies to mark and make meaning of their positions in shifting socio-political systems of tradition, nation, modernity, and global connection.
 The result is a highly participatory tale of empire, characterized by economic and cultural exchange, mobility and civic opportunity, and evolving measures of beauty and womanhood.

-Brown’s work has been supported by grants from the American Association of University Women, the Social Science Research Council, and the Woodrow Wilson National Fellowship Foundation.
+Brown’s work has been supported by grants from the American Association of University Women, the Social Science Research Council, the University of Kansas, and the Institute for Citizens and Scholars [formerly the Woodrow Wilson National Fellowship Foundation].

 Modern Middle East; Gender and Sexuality; Dress and Body Culture; Imperialism in Africa and the Middle East.